 Apply for semester one

-To apply to study an undergraduate course at Curtin in first semester, you will need to apply through the Tertiary Institutions Services Centre (TISC) using the steps below.
+To apply to study an undergraduate course at Curtin in semester one, you will need to apply through the Tertiary Institutions Services Centre (TISC) using the steps below.

 What type of applicant are you?